 Purpose

-Its purpose is to inform shareholders and help them assess how the directors of a company have performed their duty (in accordance with s172 of CA 2006) to promote the success of the company for the benefit of its members as a whole.
+As a review of the business during the financial year, the strategic report’s purpose is to inform shareholders and help them assess how the directors of a company have performed their duty under s172, CA 2006, to promote the success of the company for the benefit of its members as a whole.

 Who must produce a strategic report?